spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 of ``GrismObjects`` outside of these, the ``GrismObject`` itself can be imported from ``jwst.transforms.models``.

-The dispersion direction will be documented by copying keyword ``DISPAXIS`` (1 = horizontal, 2 = vertical) from the input file to the output cutout.
+The dispersion direction will be documented by copying keyword "DISPAXIS" (1 = horizontal, 2 = vertical) from the input file to the output cutout.

 NIRCam TSGRISM
 ++++++++++++++

-There is no source catalog created for TSO observations because the source is always placed on the same pixel, the user can only vary the size of the subarray.
+There is no source catalog created for TSO observations, because the source is always placed on the same pixel; the user can only vary the size of the subarray.
 All of the subarrays have their "bottom" edge located at the physical bottom edge of the detector and grow in size vertically.
 The source spectrum trace will always be centered somewhere near row 34 in the vertical direction (dispersion running parallel to rows).
 So the larger subarrays will just result in larger amount of sky above the spectrum.

-`extract_2d` will always produce a cutout that is 64 pixels in height (cross-dispersion direction) for all subarrays and full frame exposures, which is equal to the height of the smallest available subarray (2048 x 64).
+``extract_2d`` will always produce a cutout that is 64 pixels in height (cross-dispersion direction) for all subarrays and full frame exposures, which is equal to the height of the smallest available subarray (2048 x 64).
-This is to allow area within the cutout for sampling the background in later steps, such as `extract_1d`.
+This is to allow area within the cutout for sampling the background in later steps, such as ``extract_1d``.
 The slit height is a parameter that a user can set (during reprocessing) to tailor their results.

-The dispersion direction is horizontal for this mode, and it will be documented by copying keyword ``DISPAXIS`` (with value 1) from the input file to the output cutout.
+The dispersion direction is horizontal for this mode, and it will be documented by copying keyword "DISPAXIS" (with value 1) from the input file to the output cutout.

 Step Arguments
 ==============
-The `extract_2d` step has two optional arguments for NIRSpec observations:
+The ``extract_2d`` step has various optional arguments that apply to certain observation modes.
+For NIRSpec observations there are two arguments:

+``--slit_name``
-* ``--slit_name``: name (string value) of a specific slit region to extract.
+  name [string value] of a specific slit region to extract.
 The default value of None will cause all known slits for the instrument mode to be extracted.
-Currently only used for NIRspec fixed slit exposures.
+Currently only used for NIRSpec fixed slit exposures.

+``--apply_wavecorr``
-* ``--apply_wavecorr``: bool (default is True).
-Flag indicating whether to apply the Nirspec wavelength zero-point correction.
+  bool (default is True).
+Flag indicating whether to apply the NIRSpec wavelength zero-point correction.

-For NIRCam and NIRISS WFSS, the `extract_2d` step has three optional arguments:
+For NIRCam and NIRISS WFSS, the ``extract_2d`` step has three optional arguments:

+``--grism_objects``
-* ``--grism_objects``: list (default is empty).
+  list (default is empty).
 A list of ``jwst.transforms.models.GrismObject``.

+``--mmag_extract``
-* ``--mmag_extract``: float. (default is 99.) the minimum magnitude object to extract
+  float (default is 99.)
+The minimum magnitude object to extract.

+``--extract_orders``
-* ``--extract_orders``: list.
+  list.
 The list of orders to extract.
-The default is taken from the `wavelengthrange` reference file.
+The default is taken from the ``wavelengthrange`` reference file.

-For NIRCam TSGRISM, the `extract_2d` step has two optional arguments:
+For NIRCam TSGRISM, the ``extract_2d`` step has two optional arguments:

+``--extract_orders``
-* ``--extract_orders``: list.
+  list.
 The list of orders to extract.
-The default is taken from the `wavelengthrange` reference file.
+The default is taken from the ``wavelengthrange`` reference file.

+``--extract_height``
-* ``--extract_height``: int.
-The cross-dispersion size to extract
+  int.
+The cross-dispersion size to extract.